pygame/pygame/docs/reST/ref/draw.rst

 | :sl:`pygame module for drawing shapes`

 Draw several simple shapes to a surface.
 These functions will work for rendering to any format of surface.
-Rendering to hardware surfaces will be slower than regular software surfaces.

 Most of the functions take a width argument to represent the size of stroke (thickness) around the edge of the shape.
 If a width of 0 is passed the shape